Twitch Tip: Two Clips and a Popping Cork

-- Now slide the popping cork on the clip.
+- Now slide the popping cork eyelet on the clip.
 Here I'm using a Four Horseman Popping Cork.
-It's tough, loud and handmade from a Louisiana company.
+It's tough, loud and handmade in Louisiana.

-- Tie on a 20-25# fluorocarbon leader.
-Fluorocarbon is more abrasion resistant, harder for fish to see and less stretch vs mono-filament.
+- Tie on a leader.
+I use 20-25# fluorocarbon being more abrasion resistant, harder for fish to see and less stretch vs mono-filament.

 - At leader end, tie on another Clip using a polymer or improved clinch knot.
-Now you can switch lures on the leader at will.
+Now you can switch lures at will.
 No need to cut the leader when switching lures.

 Plastic shrimp are proven effective lures.
 More and more lifelike shrimp imitations are coming out.
 Try different speeds between your pop.
 Sometimes trout will hit the bait 10-15 seconds after a pop.
 Let the current move the bait.
 You can always revert to tipping with dead shrimp, effective when they're not eating plastics.